hdfiresky/Dramaverse/backend.md

 Create the following files inside the `backend` directory and add the code provided.

 ### `database.js`
 This file initializes the SQLite database connection and creates all the necessary tables.
+(No changes from previous version).

 ```javascript
 const sqlite3 = require('sqlite3').verbose();